 So your choice really depends on how and where you intend to play.

-Whether you are a racing enthusiast or not, buying from best RC car brands means you have room for customization and upgrading.
+Whether you are a racing enthusiast or not, buying from best RC car brands means you have room for customization and upgrades.
 The top manufacturers will provide high-quality parts as well as good customer support service.

 This top list of the best RC cars to buy in 2017 only includes reputable and top rated brands with good history and racing heritage.